 AI and big data have been revolutionizing technologies and applications in all industries.
 Many an article has been written on the fruitful application of AI in the medical sector and the automation sector.
 Unfortunately, the same cannot be said for the chemistry sector, even though breakthrough AI technologies are transforming the industry.
-In this article we discuss how AI can advance the chemistry sector.
+In this article we discuss how AI & chemistry are a match made in heaven.

 The spoils of artificial intelligence (AI) and big data are to be shared across industries and applications.
 Numerous articles have been written on the application of AI in the medical sector, in which algorithms will shape the future of medicine with better, cheaper and more accurate diagnosis and treatment of diseases.
 Even more has been written on the groundbreaking impact of AI in the field of automation, ranging from reducing labor intensive jobs such as factory work and transportation.
 Unfairly, significantly less is written about the marriage between the chemical sector and AI.
 I use the word ‘unfairly’ because the same breakthrough technologies are about the hit the sector hard.
 The writer of this perspective is of the humble opinion that the chemical industry is especially prone to the innovative power of AI.
 In this article we will start our journey by clarifying the key technological enablers of AI in chemistry and discuss their strengths and peculiarities.
 Next, we identify the core opportunities of AI and Industry 4.0 in chemistry and link provide some concrete examples.